-Replace the Firewall at Kaohsiung site, the new system has better functions and facilitates record viewing.
-And perform Windows Server system updates to patch known vulnerabilities. - Regularly review user access permissions before the end of each year to prevent unauthorized access to data. - ➤ Use the centralized anti-virus system Kaspersky to monitor virus events and eliminate them at any time. - Publicize the concept of information security from time to time and change the encrypted connection of POP and SMTP mail.
-At present, most of the Internet connections are encrypted with SSL, and websites that do not use it will display "Not Secure", but the connection method of many email mailboxes has not been changed.
-Unsecured connections use clear text transmission of account numbers and passwords, which are easily intercepted by people with intentions.
-Completely change and use encrypted connections and promote the safekeeping of
+Replace the UPS in the computer room in Kaohsiung to ensure safe use.
+Replaced the Pingtung factory firewall, the new system has better functions and is convenient for record inspection.
+And update the Windows Server system to fix known vulnerabilities. - Regularly review user access permissions before the end of each year to prevent unauthorized access to data. - Use the centralized anti-virus system Kaspersky to monitor virus events and eliminate them at any time. - Promote the concept of information security from time to time, the inconvenience of information security the trade-off between security and convenience.